-1. Fulfillment of all Ph.D. program requirements for the first year of study, and being a student in good standing.

-2. M.A. in Psychology.
+- 1. Fulfillment of all Ph.D. program requirements for the first year of study, and being a student in good standing. - 2.
+M.A. in Psychology.

-3. Applicants must have previously completed the course to be taught during their tenure as an undergraduate, masters, or doctoral student.

-4. If experienced as a teacher, applicants must have received positive student evaluations and classroom observations.

-5. Completion of the Teaching Fellows Program:
+- 3. Applicants must have previously completed the course to be taught during their tenure as an undergraduate, masters, or doctoral student. - 4.
+If experienced as a teacher, applicants must have received positive student evaluations and classroom observations. - 5.
+Completion of the Teaching Fellows Program: - a.

-a.
 Completion of the Psychology Department zero-credit 8.5 hour Teaching Fellows Seminar (Applicants must complete each of the 3 sessions in order to meet this requirement).
-Students in their 1st, 2nd, 3rd, and 4th year are eligible to attend; please note that current enrollment limit is 10 b.
-Observation of at least one full-time faculty undergraduate class session c.
-Teaching Demonstration (30 minute in-class teaching demonstration with full time faculty)6.
+Students in their 1st, 2nd, 3rd, and 4th year are eligible to attend; please note that current enrollment limit is 10 - b.
+Observation of at least one full-time faculty undergraduate class session - c.
+Teaching Demonstration (30 minute in-class teaching demonstration with full time faculty) - 6.
 Fulfillment of the above criteria does not guarantee a Teaching Assignment.

-Criteria for Eligibility as a Teaching Fellowship Guest Lecturer in the Undergraduate Psychology Department a.
+Criteria for Eligibility as a Teaching Fellowship Guest Lecturer in the Undergraduate Psychology Department

+- 1. Fulfillment of all Ph.D. program requirements for the first year of study, and being a student in good standing. - 2.
+Completion of the Teaching Fellows Program: - a.
 Completion of the Psychology Department zero-credit 8.5 hour Teaching Fellows Seminar (Applicants must complete each of the 3 sessions in order to meet this requirement).
-Students in their 1st, 2nd, 3rd, and 4th year are eligible to attend; please note that current enrollment limit is 10 b.
-Observation of at least one full-time faculty undergraduate class session c.
-Teaching Demonstration (30 minute in-class teaching demonstration with full time faculty)
+Students in their 1st, 2nd, 3rd, and 4th year are eligible to attend; please note that current enrollment limit is 10 - b.
+Observation of at least one full-time faculty undergraduate class session - c.
+Teaching Demonstration (30 minute in-class teaching demonstration with full time faculty) - 3.
+Fulfillment of the above criteria does not guarantee an opportunity to Guest Lecture.